sirbh/helsinki-city-bike/readme.md

 After running above command you can access the terminal to the already running backend server

--Unit test can be run by `npm run test`
+- Unit test can be run by `npm run test`
--End-to-end test can be run by `npm run test:e2e`
+- End-to-end test can be run by `npm run test:e2e`

 There is a sql file in `test-db/init.sql` which add few records of data required for testing.
 Output of both the test command can also be viewed on github action page.